MichaLL27/MichaLL27/README.md

   - Ask me about anything. im basicaly google <3
   - 📫 How to reach me: tel: +995 555 715 689

-  -⚡All of those repositories are just for fun.
+  ⚡All of those repositories are just for fun.
 Most of my repositories are private for a simple reason — the code belongs to the companies I worked for, so I can't share it.
 The public ones you can see are either university tasks or just random experiments I created while trying to build something.

 ⚡ Fun fact: I started coding at 17 after my brother introduced me to programming!
 ---